cbmira01/Ollama-for-SQL-Server/Docs/TESTING.md

 4. **Set Breakpoints**
    - Place breakpoints in managed code where debugging is needed (e.g., `SqlClrFunctions` or `OllamaService`).
-   - Trigger the breakpoints by making T-SQL function calls that call into managed CLR code.
+   - Trigger the breakpoints by making T-SQL function calls that invoke corresponding CLR code.

 ---

 ### Development Workflow

 When making changes:

 1. **Write new code**
    - Try to implement something from the [ROADMAP](./ROADMAP.md).
    - Or try to improve an existing feature.